Lukas-Les/girios/README.md

 # girios
-Girios is a tree based database, which I write for learning purposes mostly
+Girios is a tree based database, which I'm writing for learning purposes